ted-dunstone/biotest_mock_interface/README.md

   "version": "1.0.0",
   "thresholds": { "identify": 0.5, "verify": 0.75 },
-  "description": "A mock biometric API for PoC and testing, no real biometric algorithm used.", "endpoints": {
+  "description": "A mock biometric API for PoC and testing, no real biometric algorithm used.", "api_key_required": false, # specify if an api key is needed - if so it will be sent in the header "endpoints": {
     "info": "/info",
     "enroll": "/enroll",